Chiara BrückPhD Candidate

 Internal post address Na-2401

 In 2021, Chiara has joined the Academic Center of Excellence (ACE) – Alzheimer’s working group.
 The aim of the working group is to create a platform for all dementia researchers in ErasmusMC as well as organize meetings and guest lectures.

 Chiara participated in the “Modelling Workshop Cross Comparison Challenge” for Alzheimer’s disease and dementia models organized by the IPECAD modelling group.
 The aim of the workshop was to increase the understanding of modelling methods in the area of Alzheimer’s disease and dementia, and to facilitate methodological development, transparency and comparability.

-Since 2020, Chiara has been a member of the Junior Representative Committee (in Dutch: Junioren Vertegenwoordigersoverleg [JVO]).
+From 2020 to 2022, Chiara has been a member of the Junior Representative Committee (in Dutch: Junioren Vertegenwoordigersoverleg [JVO]).
 In her first year on the committee, she has held the Introduction role, which is responsible for helping new junior researchers find their way in the department.
-Currently, she is the Chairwoman of the committee.
+In her second year, she was the Chairwoman of the committee.

 Projected prevalence and incidence of dementia accounting for secular trends and birth cohort effects: a population-based microsimulation study

 Heterogeneity in Reports of Dementia Disease Duration and Severity: A Review of the Literature